You're running, and all of a sudden, you get a side stitch or cramp, a stomach cramp, or your leg muscle clenches.

 The origin of a cramp depends on the type.

-Stomach cramps: Again, incorrect breathing can play a role, Galloway says.
-But so can what you've eaten or had to drink before the workout.
+Stomach cramps: Again this could be related to how you're breathing, Galloway says.
+Or it could be something you ate or drank before your workout.
 "If you have put too much fluid or food in your stomach, you can't get a large breath," Galloway says.
-If your levels of sodium, potassium, and calcium are off-kilter, it could contribute to stomach cramps, too, McCall says.
+If your levels of sodium, potassium, and calcium are off-kilter, that could contribute to stomach cramps, too, McCall says.

 How to Prevent Cramps While Running